-Casting actors!
-You’ve pitched the idea for your video to your boss and after some chin scratching and discussion with the other department heads, she’s said “yes” and handed you a budget.
-Great news!
-Your first big video production with money to spend on cameras, lights, special effects rentals, and, of course, actors.
+Casting actors and talent is an important part of the pre-production process, and it’s something that shouldn’t be taken lightly.
 There are a few places where you shouldn’t try to cut corners, and on-screen talent is one of them.
 The movie-rating website rottentomatoes.com is filled with beautifully produced movies torn apart by reviewers because of bad acting.
 Conversely, it’s also filled with great reviews of movies with lower production values and great acting, which is to say, a talented actor can be of far more use to your production than an extremely fancy camera.

-After getting your budget the first thing you need to do is sit down and figure out exactly what you need and how much you have to spend on it.
-And this isn’t only to be done with money, this is with time as well: How much time do you have and how much can you afford to spend on each part of your production.
+After getting your budget, the first thing you need to do is sit down and figure out exactly what you need and how much you have to spend on it.
+This isn’t only to be done with money, this is with time as well.
+How much time do you have and how much can you afford to spend on each part of your production?
 Being organized in the beginning means you waste less time and money as you go along.

 You should also have your production schedule in the works now too.
 What dates are you planning on shooting?
 How flexible can you be?
 Can you accommodate actors who have other jobs, children they need to pick up or holidays?
 Set aside the largest amount of time you can possibly work on the project and be prepared to compromise to fit in everyone’s schedule.

-Compensation can be paid, volunteer or deferred, the latter means that payment is deferred until your project (hopefully) begins earning money.
+Compensation can be paid, volunteer or deferred, the latter means that payment is deferred until your project—hopefully—begins earning money.
 Finding actors who work for deferred compensation isn’t uncommon in independent cinema where cast and crew are paid in “points” against future revenue.
-(James Earl Jones got a $7,000 flat fee for doing the Darth Vader voice overs in the first Star Wars movie, if he’d gotten points he could have made significantly more.) [vm_ads:segment_break:2]

 Open or closed auditions?